-I have just had a wonderful eleven day holiday in Sydney compliments of Son Matthew and his wife Rebecca.
+I have just had a wonderful eleven day holiday in Sydney compliments of Son C1 and his wife D1.
 Talk about being spoilt!
 It has been one of the best Mother’s day and birthday presents EVER!

 But the extra special thing about this trip has been the opportunity of taking my 85 year old Mother with me.
 Mum has been wanting to come to Sydney and see family for ages and this time everything just worked out nicely.

 In the eleven days I had many moments that I will treasure in my heart forever.
-The cuddles with our two month old little grandson, visiting eight year old grand daughter Casey at school and being shown all her school work for the year on display and being extra spoilt with gifts from amazing seventeen year old Leeara (our eldest grandchild).
-I also had very special times with Rebecca, and then Matthew when he got home from his work trip to Florida.
+The cuddles with our two month old little grandson, visiting eight year old grand daughter G3 at school and being shown all her school work for the year on display and being extra spoilt with gifts from amazing seventeen year old G1 (our eldest grandchild).
+I also had very special times with D1, and then C1 when he got home from his work trip to Florida.
 And in this holiday, we also had two precious evenings with Ben and Chloe.
 My mother/grandmother soul has been satisfied ….ahhhhhh

 I wasn’t sure how Mum was going to cope with the travelling and then all the extra activities we would do while in Sydney, but I was amazed with her.
 I know she got very tired at times and probably had some pain in her body, but she pushed herself and kept up all the time, determined to not be a bother and to also do everything we were doing.
 There were a few times that I had to remind her to get her walking stick out for safety reasons.
 These became cheerful reminders as Mum would say she was waiting for me to ask her where her stick was.
 But the last thing I wanted was to see Mum hurt herself and one fall could have been very bad!